mainul35/Gluon-tutorial-projects/README.md

             plugins 'display', 'lifecycle', 'statusbar', 'storage', 'position'
         }
     ```
     - Add the latest dependency in the build.gradle dependencies section.
+Note that dependencies will have to be added below the               mainclassname, not inside the buildscript section.

     ```
         dependencies {